-More and more attention is being paid to evidence showing that the predominant influence on homelessness in most regions is poverty, associated with under-employment (in London this is outweighed by the extreme pressure on the housing market).
-Poverty is seen as the most important driver of homelessness in all its forms, and features strongly in all of the statistical models.
+More and more attention is being paid to evidence showing that the main factor in homelessness in most regions is poverty, with links to under-employment (in London this is outweighed by the extreme pressure on the housing market).
+Poverty is seen as the most important driver of homelessness in all its forms, and features strongly in all of the statistics in use.

-Researchers at Herriot-Watt University in a 2017 project examined the common argument that homelessness is a random event which could happen to anyone.
-The belief is that homelessness results from many different causes and so is complex.
-A claim that homelessness could happen to anyone is often made.
-However, causes have been identified, which are possibly preventable.
+Researchers in a recent project looked into the common argument that homelessness is a random event which can happen to anybody.
+The belief is that homelessness is caused by many different things and so is complex.
+However, causes have been identified, which are often preventable.

 After looking at data from the British Cohort Study, it was seen that childhood poverty is the most powerful predictor of homelessness in young adulthood.
 This research shows that for some systematically disadvantaged groups, the probability of homelessness is so high that it comes close to being a norm.
 The research suggests that:

-- 1. A Black and Minority Ethnic (BME) lone mother who was poor as a child, was in rented accommodation at age 26, who has been unemployed, has a predicted probability of homelessness of 71.2% by the age of 30. - 2.
-This is contrasted with a white male, who is a university graduate from a relatively well off background in the rural south of England, who was living with his parents when aged 26, where it is a mere 0.6% by the age of 30.
+- 1. A Black and Minority Ethnic (BME) lone mother, who was poor as a child, living in rented accommodation when aged 26, and who has been unemployed, has a predicted probability of homelessness of 71.2% by the age of 30. - 2.
+This is contrasted with a white male, a university graduate from a financially secure background in the rural south of England, living at home with parents when aged 26, had a 0.6% probability of being homeless by the age of 30.